battlestarorion/bso/docs/DEPLOY.md

 ## Deploy
 1. git push staging master - Push your local master to staging
-2. git push live master - Push your local master to live
+2. git push live master - Push your local master to live (and for first time setup, run deploy_secrets.sh from the root game folder on your dev machine)

 ## Managing evennia on VPS
 Occasionally evennia might need some attention that requires someone to ssh into the VPS, especially since there is no automation around service failure, VPS reboots, etc.